ProgrammerAL/ProgrammerAlSite/src/ProgrammerAl.Site.Content/BlogPosts/20240409-WhyAzureManagedIdentitiesAreAwesome.md

 ## Bonus: What about Azure Managed SQL?

 It works there too!
 But differently.
 You have to enable a feature on the SQL Server to connect to Entra, and then run some queries to let the database know what database permissions to give to the identity.
 The concept is the same, but the steps are different.
-You can read the tutorial with Microsoft's documentation here: https://learn.microsoft.com/en-us/azure/app-service/tutorial-connect-msi-sql-database?tabs=windowsclient%2Cefcore%2Cdotnet
+You can read the tutorial with Microsoft's documentation here: <a target="_blank" href="https://learn.microsoft.com/en-us/azure/app-service/tutorial-connect-msi-sql-database">https://learn.microsoft.com/en-us/azure/app-service/tutorial-connect-msi-sql-database</a>